MikhailMS/Final_Project/README.md

 ## Installation procedure:
   1. Clone the repo
   2. Run `pip install -r requirements.txt`
-  3. Create folder 'midi' with MIDI files
+  3. Create folder 'music' with MIDI files and 'output' folder to store generated midi files and neural network models
   4. Place that folder in root directory of the application
   5. Run 'main.py' file giving a path to the text, that should be analysed